Just weeks in, Washington-area families confront the reality of this school year: Quarantines

 But many parents say school officials also need to change their protocols and end the practice of quarantining for children not exposed to a confirmed case.

-“Why are we taking this restrictive approach?” asked Cynthia Simonson, president of Montgomery’s countywide council of PTA, who said no research has been offered to support the current approach.
+“Why are we taking this restrictive approach?” asked Cynthia Simonson, president of Montgomery’s countywide PTA council, who said no research has been offered to support the current approach.
 “This is the recipe for educational disruption.”

-In Montgomery, the vaccination rate for eligible populations is very high, “and yet we have this incredibly restrictive policy that counties with a lesser vaccination rate are not enacting,” Simonson said.
+In Montgomery, the vaccination rate for eligible populations is high, “and yet we have this incredibly restrictive policy that counties with a lesser vaccination rate are not enacting,” Simonson said.

 The school system said its decision to quarantine students considered close contacts of a student with coronavirus symptoms was based on guidance from the county’s health department.
 Although state guidelines do not require those students to quarantine, “this guidance is based in part upon the increased contagiousness of variable COVID-19 strains and the percentage of students who are not yet eligible to be vaccinated,” Montgomery Health Officer Travis Gayles wrote in a Sept.
 8 letter to interim schools superintendent Monifa McKnight.